Vietnam.vn - Nền tảng quảng bá Việt Nam

 Producing a viable alternative to graphite is increasingly important for Western countries to replace the LFP (lithium, iron, phosphate) batteries that many electric vehicles use and avoid dependence on a single supply chain source, avoiding any potential disruptions to the supply chain in the future.

 It is known that electric vehicle production is increasingly expanding globally.
-Therefore, the search for sustainable battery material sources is receiving increasingly strong support to meet the carbon reduction trend that the world is aiming for.
+Therefore, the search for sustainable battery material supply sources is receiving increasingly strong support to meet the carbon reduction trend that the world is aiming for.

 Source link